 Tricare Prime coverage is also available for family members of active-duty uniformed service members; family members of uniformed service retirees; family members of service members who died while on active duty or during retirement and individuals who were voluntarily or involuntarily separated from a service member, such as by divorce.

 It has fewer out-of-pocket costs than Tricare Select and offers fewer provider options.
 You’ll be assigned a primary care manager (PCM) who will be a military or network provider.

-Your PCM will be your primary care provider and will refer you to specialists, work with your regional contract for referrals and authorizations, and accept your co-payments and files your claims.
+Your PCM will be your primary care provider and will refer you to specialists, work with your regional contract for referrals and authorizations, accept your co-payments and file your claims.

-However, family members will pay if they get care without a referral, or using a network pharmacy or Tricare Home Delivery.
+However, family members will pay if they get care without a referral or use a network pharmacy or Tricare Home Delivery.
 If a non-participating provider is used, your family members may pay up to 15% of the cost.

 There is no required annual deductible unless a point-of-service option is used.

-Once again, point-of-service – and the above fees that apply – occurs when you receive care without a referral.
+Point-of-service and other fees may apply if you receive care without a referral.

 Formerly two separate plans, Tricare Extra and Tricare Standard, the two were merged into Tricare Select.

 The program is available for the following individuals: